Parkinson's Disease In Vitro Disease Models and PD Screening Assays

 Alpha-synuclein filaments influence the neuronal development of primary mouse midbrain cultures.
 We have optimized this approach so that a robust and reproducible read-out ensures the consistency of your results.

-Primary midbrain cultures treated at days 7, 14, and 18-21, change functional spike train parameters from microelectrode array recordings significantly.
+Primary midbrain cultures treated on days 7, 14, and 18-21, change functional spike train parameters from microelectrode array recordings significantly.

 Our Service

 For your screening project, we deliver the most relevant screening assay.
-Discuss with our experts your needs, so that we can deliver an appealing proposal.
+Discuss your needs with our experts, so that we can deliver an appealing proposal.

 So you can select between human and mouse cultures, different disease-provoking compounds, or different genetic mutations or patient cell lines.